cloudmesh-community/book/chapters/class/516/week3-arch.md

 `github` or another book and *replicate* a project done by someone else.
 Your project must have a novel component.
-Please note this class is called Engineering Cloud Computing we must see clearly an aspect that you engineer the cloud, e.g. the setup of a reproducible cloud environment is mandatory.
+Please note this class is called Engineering Cloud Computing we must see clearly an aspect that you engineer the cloud, e.g., the setup of a reproducible cloud environment is mandatory.
 Please ask questions and understand this.
-While you are able to use all services, all images must be created from scratch and we must be able to reproduce them.
+While you are able to use all services, all images must be created from scratch, and we must be able to reproduce them.
 We will decline all projects that point us to images that you ask us to download and uploaded by you on github, dockerhub or similar.
-Instead you must provide us with scripts, dockerfiles, makefiles or similar that create the images.
+Instead, you must provide us with scripts, dockerfiles, makefiles or similar that create the images.
 You are allowed to use images hosted by major vendors such as an ubuntu19.04 image or on chameleon cloud the images